 Asbestos in Textile Machines

 Unfortunately, asbestos wears down over time and deposits pieces of harmful fibers into the air.
-Mills were often poorly ventilated, and workers completed their tasks in close proximity to each other, meaning that there would have been plenty of opportunities to become exposed to asbestos fibers.
+Mills were often poorly ventilated, and workers completed their tasks in close proximity to each other, meaning that they ran a high risk of asbestos exposure.

 Asbestos in Textiles